vr2262/viktor-roytman.gitlab.io/blog/_drafts/using-portier-with-pythons-asyncio.md

 ### Wrapping up

-Down the line, there will be client-side libraries (or at least, other demo implementations) for various languages.
+Down the line, there will be client-side Portier libraries (or, at least, other demo implementations) for various languages.
 Until then, you'll need to do some of the heavy lifting yourself.
+I think it's worth it, and I hope you will, too.

 [mzp]: https://en.wikipedia.org/wiki/Mozilla_Persona
 [det]: https://developer.mozilla.org/en-US/Persona/Why_Persona